DinisCruz/docs.diniscruz.ai/docs/2025/10/02/time-as-a-calibrator-of-credibility-and-trust-in-information-systems.md

 # linkedin:
 ---

-# Time as a Calibrator of Credibility and Trust in Information Systems

 _by {{ authors | join(" and ") }}, {{ date }}_

 {{ download_pdf(date, pdf_file) }} {{ linkedin_post(linkedin) }} {{back_button(back_link)}}